Honey is both delicious and nutritious for us humans but what about our feline friends? Can cats eat honey safely?

 A cat’s digestive system is far more complex when compared to ours.
 Their digestive system is not optimized to digest glucose and fructose.

 In other words, honey is made of sugars that are problematic for a cat’s digestive system.
 This is because their livers lack glucokinase, the enzyme for breaking down sugars properly.

 In addition, cats are unable to taste sweets.
-This means that they won’t get any benefits of honey or the crucial nutrients needed in their diet.
+This means that they won’t get any benefits from honey or the crucial nutrients needed in their diet.

 However, it’s interesting to note that while cats cannot taste sweetness, they can taste things that humans don’t, such as adenosine triphosphate (ATP).

 Feeding honey to your cat may cause interference in its digestive system, and this can result in a variety of problems.
 Some negative side effects include weight gain, diarrhea, and vomiting.

 In rare cases, some cats may experience problems with their digestive system from just a small serving of honey.

 Cats who suffer from diabetes or obesity are more susceptible to stomach aches or even weight gain from eating honey.

 Honey will increase a cat’s insulin levels, so diabetic cats should never eat honey.
 Also, a tablespoon of honey contains around 64 calories.
-This may not be much for humans, but for cats, that’s actually a significant amount.
+An average cat will need about 250-350 calories a day.

 This means that one tablespoon of honey already comprises more than 25% of a cat’s average daily caloric requirement.
 Similarly, a cat’s organs are just around 3% of its body weight while it’s around 11% for humans.